rdegges/django-twilio/docs/source/decorators.rst

 2. Provides csrf_exempt automatically

-3. Wraps the TWiML response in a correct HttpResponse object.
+3. Wraps the TWiML in a correct HttpResponse object.

 NOTE: This decorator is **NOT** recommended for live production and should only be used when twilio_view doesn't seem to work nicely with your development environment.